EnergySystemsModellingLab/MUSE_OS/docs/inputs/commodities_io.rst

 =================
 Input commodities are the commodities consumed (also called consumables in MUSE) by each technology.
 They are defined in a csv file which describes the commodity inputs to each technology, calculated per unit of technology activity.
+Where the unit is defined by the user (e.g. petajoules).
 See :ref:`below
 <inputs-iocomms>` for a description.